sluu99/csprog/README.md

 3. [Decision Making (cont.)](03-decision-making-cont.md): if-else statements; code comment.
 4. [Functions](04-functions.md): introduction functions and function parameters
 5. Loops: while loops; for loops.
-6. Functions: declaring and calling functions; function parameters.
-7. Arrays: one dimensional arrays.
+6. Arrays: one dimensional arrays.
-8. Sorting: bubble sort.
+7. Sorting: bubble sort.

 ### Why C#?
 It was a hard choice when I had to decide on what language to use for teaching programming, but at the end I belive C# is the right choice.
 The reasons are: